 Rubella

 Rubella is typically mild in children.
-However, if an unvaccinated pregnant woman becomes infected with rubella, there can be serious consequences for the unborn child, such as fetal deformities or miscarriage.
-Vaccination protects against the disease.
-Since a woman cannot be vaccinated against rubella during pregnancy, vaccination must be performed prior to pregnancy.
+However, if a pregnant woman without immunity becomes infected with rubella, there can be serious consequences for the unborn child.
+These include birth defects and miscarriage.
+A rubella vaccine offers protection against the infection.

 At a glance

-• Unvaccinated pregnant women can transmit the virus to their unborn babies.
+• If pregnant women with no immunity are infected with rubella, they can pass the virus on to their unborn child.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.